JohnEstropia/CoreStore/README.md

 HardcoreData.defaultStack = dataStack // pass the dataStack to HardcoreData for easier access later on
 ```

 Note that you dont need to do the `HardcoreData.defaultStack = dataStack` line.
-You can just as well hold a stack like this and call all methods directly from the `DataStack` instance:
+You can just as well hold a stack like below and call all methods directly from the `DataStack` instance:
 ```swift
 class MyViewController: UIViewController {
     let dataStack = DataStack(modelName: "MyModel")